-- Employers must pay employees at least the federal minimum wage (currently \$7.25/hour) and overtime at a rate of at least 1.5 times the employee's regular rate for any hours worked over 40 in a week, unless exempt. - The most common exemptions are the executive, administrative, professional, outside sales exemptions > "white collar" exemptions. - President Obama issued a directive to the Secretary of Labor last March to modernize and streamline the existing white collar exemptions.
-Regulations have not been updated since 2004. - First in a series of webinars to educate and assist employers in familiarizing themselves with and preparing for the impact of the upcoming rule changes.
+- Currently, employers must pay employees at least the federal minimum wage (currently \$7.25/hour) and overtime at a rate of at least 1.5 times the employee's regular rate for any hours worked over 40 in a week, unless exempt. - The most common exemptions are the executive, administrative, professional, outside sales exemptions → "white collar" exemptions. - President Obama issued a directive to the Secretary of Labor last March to modernize and streamline the existing white collar exemptions.
+Regulations have not been updated since 2004. - Proposed rule sent to Office of Information and Regulatory Affairs ("OIRA") last week; OIRA has maximum of 90 days to review before publication in Federal Register.